vqrmwtf/MiktoTik/README.md

 ## Author

-Created by [Viqram Ananta Wataf], IT Network and Cybersecurity.
+Created by Viqram Ananta Wataf, IT Network and Cybersecurity.
 Reach out via [[LinkedIn]](https://www.linkedin.com/in/viqramwataf/).